 213.274.
-Plaintiffs bring this action as a class action pursuant to Federal Rule of Civil Procedure 23 on behalf of the following proposed class:3 residing across the United States.
+Plaintiffs bring this action as a class action pursuant to Federal Rule of Civil Procedure 23 on behalf of the following proposed class:3

 All persons who were participants in or beneficiaries of the Plan from July 30, 2018 through judgment in this matter (the "Class Period")."), excluding any persons with fiduciary responsibility for the Plan and any persons who were not enrolled in the Plan's self-funded health care program(s) that contracted with Express Scripts.